AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 ### Configure nginx {#configure-nginx-ubuntu}

-We recommend configuring nginx using the `nginx.conf.sample` configuration file provided in the Magento installation directory and an nginx virtual host.
+We recommend configuring nginx using the `nginx.conf.sample` configuration file provided in the installation directory and an nginx virtual host.

 These instructions assume you're using the Ubuntu default location for the nginx virtual host (e.g., `/etc/nginx/sites-available`) and Ubuntu default docroot (e.g., `/var/www/html`), however, you can change these locations to suit your environment.

-1. Create a new virtual host for your Magento site:
+1. Create a new virtual host for your site:

    ```bash
    vim /etc/nginx/sites-available/magento